ivanyun321/housing-price-predictor/README.md

 line_-count(file): Returns the number of linesi n a file run_linear_regression_test(final_model, process_data_fm, threshold, train_data_path, test_data_path, is_test, is_ranking, return_predictions): Tests whether a linear regression model has a loss lower than a threshold run_linear_regression_test_optim(final_model, process_data_fm. threshold, train_data_path, test_data_path, is_test, is_ranking, return_predictions): Tests the accuracy of a linear model

+## Best Model
+This contains our best performing model for use when making a prediction based on the values entered on the website.